The Utopian Conflict (2014)

 The Utopian conflict

-from society in the form of ghettoes and culminated in the physical annihilation of the European Jewish population during WWII.
+from society in the form of ghettoes, and culminated in the physical annihilation of the European Jewish population during World War II.
 In this sense, the establishment of Israel as the state of "the Jewish people" should be read not as the emancipation of Jews from Christo-European oppression, but as a continuation of

-The creation of the Israeli state didn't only result in the unethical creation of the Palestinian catastrophe, but it also allowed the continuation of the Jewish catastrophe, by fixing "the Jew” in Judaism as national identity and, therefore, defining the political subject relies on the racism that led to the destruction of the Jewish existence in Europe and, after the creation of the Jewish state, the destruction of
+The creation of the Israeli state didn't only result in the Palestinian catastrophe: it also allowed for the continuation of the Jewish catastrophe, by fixing "the Jew" as a national identity.
+This conflation of the religious and the political subject relies on the racism that led to the destruction of Jewish existence in Europe and, after the creation of the Jewish state, the destruction of